 The Quality Payment Program (QPP) changes the way Medicare pays clinicians for Part B services, offering financial incentives for providing high value care, and adjusting payments accordingly by the year 2019.
 Established as part of the Final Rule for the Medicare Access & CHIP Reauthorization Act of 2015 (MACRA), the QPP has two distinct paths:

 - Advanced Alternative Payment Models (Advanced APMs or AAPMs)

 Most Medicare Part B clinicians will participate in MIPS.
-Some (~5-8% nationally) will become qualified participants through participation in an Advanced APM (AAPM).
+Some will become qualified participants through participation in an Advanced APM (AAPM).
 Found out more about MIPS eligibility.

-MIPS affects “traditional Medicare” (i.e. Part B) and combines facets from legacy programs (i.e value-based purchasing initiatives) set to phase out over the next two years, shifting payments to a performance-based system with these categories:
+MIPS affects “traditional Medicare” (i.e. Part B) and combines facets from legacy programs (i.e PQRS, Value-Based Modifier, and Meaningful Use), and shifts payments to a performance-based system with these categories:

 - Quality Measures: Key changes from Physician Quality Reporting System (PQRS) program include reduced reporting from 9 measures to 6, with no NQS Domain requirement; and an emphasis on outcomes measures.

 - Cost: Key changes from Value-based Modifier program include adding 40+ episode specific measures to address specialty concerns.

 - Promoting Interoperability: Key changes from the Medicare Meaningful Use (MU) EHR Incentive Program* include no “all or nothing” and threshold measurement; removal of “one-size-fits-all” perspective; removal of redundant measures; removal of CDS and CPOE objectives; and reduction of public health reporting measures.